golightstream/lightstream-prism-dns/plugin/forward/README.md

 Also note the TLS config is "global" for the whole forwarding proxy if you need a different `tls-name` for different upstreams you're out of luck.

-On each endpoint, the timeouts of the communication are set by default and automatically tuned depending early results.
+On each endpoint, the timeouts for communication are set as follows:

-* dialTimeout by default is 30 sec, and can decrease automatically down to 100ms
+* The dial timeout by default is 30s, and can decrease automatically down to 100ms based on early results.
-* readTimeout by default is 2 sec, and can decrease automatically down to 200ms
+* The read timeout is static at 2s.

 ## Metrics